HaydenBarnett/cornerstone/README.md

-cornerstone
+Cornerstone
 ===========

-A lightweight, no-nonsense starter kit for Wordpress developers.
+A lightweight starter kit for Wordpress developers.